kkemple/scienceandmathematics.com/src/content/posts/information-theoretic-constraints-on-sociotechnical-systems.md

 ## Speech Rate from Tissue Physics

 The human vocal tract operates as a serial communication channel with measurable physical constraints.
 Every human language converges on the same information rate: 39.15 ± 0.39 bits per second [^1].
 English, Mandarin, Spanish, Vietnamese, Japanese, Turkish, Finnish—all transmit information at identical rates despite radically different phoneme inventories, grammar systems, and cultural contexts.
-This isn't coincidence or cultural convergence.
-It emerges from the biomechanics of tissue.
+This emerges from the biomechanics of tissue.

 Speech production requires coordinated movement of multiple articulators.
 The tongue repositions in roughly 100 milliseconds.
 Lips open and close in about 50 milliseconds.
 The larynx initiates voicing in approximately 30 milliseconds.
 The velum controls nasalization over 40 milliseconds [^5].
 These represent mechanical response times of viscous tissue moving against resistance.